 - 6) CN533 ADVANCED CLINICAL COUNSELING INTERNSHIP Focus: Advanced Application of Theory and Integrating Self - 7) Graduate with a Master of Arts degree - 8) Registration as an Associate with the Board of Behavioral Sciences (BBS) is done through application.
 The Board will grant an application packet, which contains a form to register as an Associate.
 The remainder of the forms will be submitted as needed per BBS regulations.
-Application packets are available through the Board's website at www.bbs.ca.gov.
-You must register separately for the Associate Professional Clinical Counselor (APCC) and/or for the Associate Marriage and Family Therapist (AMFT) prior to accruing post-degree counseling experience. - 9) Pass the required BBS Law and Ethics Exam.
+Application packets are available through the Board's website at www.bbs.ca.gov - 9) Pass the required BBS Law and Ethics Exam.
 Pass the NCMHCE for LPCC Licensure and the Clinical Exam for MFT Licensure.
-It is recommended that you complete the National Clinical Mental Health Counseling Exam (NCMHCE) for LPCC licensure or the Clinical Exam for LMFT Licensure at your earliest opportunity post-graduation. - 10) Completion of supervised experience as a registered associate. - 11) Receive license as a professional counselor.
+It is recommended that you complete the National Clinical Mental Health Counseling Exam (NCMHCE) for LPCC licensure of the Clinical Exam for LMFT Licensure at your earliest opportunity post-graduation. - 10) Completion of supervised experience as a registered associate. - 11) Receive license as a professional counselor.